Ezekiel Johnson (1773-1848) and Julia Hills (1783-1853)

 On 27 February 1815, Julia wrote a letter from Pomfret, New York, to her mother and step-father:

 The house stood on a rise of land that gave it a pretty view of the surrounding countryside.
 The lot contained one square mile of land.
 It lay between Fredonia on the north and Lake Cassadaga on the south.
 Lake Erie was located 10 miles away to the west.
 Buffalo lay 40 miles north following the Lake Erie shoreline.
+(See the maps in the locations section of this website.)
 Closer to Lake Ontario and 120 miles northeast, was a small New York town called Palmyra.
 Events that would transpire there in the late 1820s would greatly influence all of their lives.
 The bell of the local school could be heard clearly from the Johnson dooryard.
 In their early years in Pomfret, wolves and bears freely roamed the nearby woods and occasionally were seen in the local fields.
-Ezekiel found employment as a miller in the gristmill of Elijah Risley, Sr. and worked as a carpenter in Fredonia, a village in Pomfret Township.9
+Ezekiel found employment as a miller in the gristmill of Elijah Risley, Sr. and worked as a carpenter in Fredonia, a village in Pomfret Township.15

-On 21 December 1818, Ezekiel acted as agent to sell some property which had belonged to his mother-in-law, Esther Hills, to her step-son, Enoch Forbush, Jr. Esther is listed as the widow of Joseph Hills, late of Grafton, Massachusetts.
+On 21 December 1818, Ezekiel acted as agent to sell some property which had belonged to his mother-in-law, Esther Hills, to Enoch Forbush, Jr., her step-son.
+Esther is listed as the widow of Joseph Hills, late of Grafton, Massachusetts.
 The selling price was $100.
-Ezekiel listed himself as being of Pomfret, Chautauqua County, New York and states that he is a laborer.9
+Ezekiel listed himself as being of Pomfret, Chautauqua County, New York and states that he is a laborer.15

 Nine more Johnson children were born while the family lived in Pomfret: